← Back to Blog

 Guest Post written by Jimmy Pang (PT/DPT, AIB-VRC, ITPT, CCRT)

 Swaying ropes, tall heights, and constant visual motion are part of what makes climbing so engaging.
 Most climbers adapt to these demands without issue.
-Occasionally though, dizziness or vertigo can creep in and start to affect confidence or performance on the wall.
-This is especially true after a fall or head impact.
+Occasionally though, dizziness or vertigo can creep in and start to affect confidence or performance on the wall — especially after a fall or head impact.

 What many people do not realize is that there is a targeted form of physical therapy designed specifically to address dizziness and vertigo called vestibular rehabilitation.